nickils/Golem/golem-tools.md

 write scripts, create and edit instances and properties, run Lua inside Studio, manage the selection, and set undo checkpoints.

-Your connection (already configured, nothing to change):

-- Relay database: `__DB_URL__`
-- Your private channel: `__CHANNEL_ID__`

-The channel is a SESSION token: Studio mints a fresh one on every start and wipes the old channel.
+Your connection is a SESSION token: Studio mints a fresh channel on every start and wipes the old one.
+It lives in `./.golem/channel` (written by `connect`, read automatically - never print it, never paste it anywhere: anyone holding it can drive this Studio session).

+Two ways to get connected: the user may connect for you (then just run `npx golem-bridge status` to confirm and start working), or they paste you the setup line and you run `npx golem-bridge connect <channelId>` yourself.

 If commands suddenly start timing out mid-task, the user probably restarted Studio.
 Ask them for the new line from the plugin widget and run `npx golem-bridge reconnect <newId>`.

 ## 0. The turn rule — read this first

 Every task that uses tools follows one ritual.
 No exceptions.

 ```
-python3 ./.golem/golem-helper.py turn begin
+npx golem-bridge turn begin
 ... your work (tree, read, script, create, ...) ...
-python3 ./.golem/golem-helper.py turn end --note "short reply the user reads"
+npx golem-bridge turn end --note "short reply the user reads"
 ```

 What this does: `turn begin` opens a group in the user's Studio chat, every